 Building a Survival Group: What Preppers Must Know before They Get Started

-The prepper community tends to idolize the lone wolf- the survivor who goes out alone in the wake of a disaster.
+The prepper community idolizes the lone wolf- the survivor who goes out alone after a disaster.

 But the truth is that we humans have our strength in numbers.
 If you want to truly be prepared for disaster, you need to build a survival group.